buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/QuantitySets/Qto_StairFlightBaseQuantities.md

 # Qto_StairFlightBaseQuantities

-Base quantities that are common to the definition of all occurrences of stair flights.
+Base quantities that are common to the definition of all occurrences of stair flights.<!-- end of definition -->

 ## Comments